-In simple premises this may be no more than showing new staff, pupils and students the fire exits and giving basic training on what to do if there is a fire.
-In complex premises, such as a university, the organisation of fire safety training will need to be more formal.
+In simple premises this may be no more than showing new staff the fire exits and giving basic training on what to do if there is a fire.
+In most premises, in particular where there is a high staff turnover and many shift patterns, the organisation of fire safety training will need to be more formal, e.g. by an induction course.
+Some of your staff may have received some fire safety training as part of a national accreditation scheme (e.g. door staff and stewards).